 - Peer-Reviewed Conference Paper: Those participants wishing to have their conference paper peer-reviewed and published may request this in consultation with the conference directors and should do so prior to the conference.
 The East Asian Studies Center at China Foreign Affairs University regularly publishes peer reviewed papers as does the East Asia Security Centre's Peer-reviewed Publishing Site at Bond University.
 You may publish in English, Mandarin or both.

 - Book Chapter: From previous conference presentations Routledge has published the book China’s Strategic Priorities (2016).
-Bond University Press has published the book Chinese Engagements: Regional Issues with Global Implications (Hardcopy and Kindle Version).
-From the following conference presentations the book China’s Strategic Priorities is to be published by Routledge Press.
+Bond University Press has published the book Chinese Engagements: Regional Issues with Global Implications (2011).
 Both books have been co-edited by the directors of the conference Brett McCormick and Jonathan H. Ping.
 Our expectation is to continue compiling appropriately related papers for similar book publications.

 Format and Eligibility

 Conference presentations are ten minutes in length; all customary presentation facilities are provided.
 All registered participants in the East Asia Security Symposium are eligible to present papers.
-Non symposium participants are able to present but must submit an abstract (500 words) for review prior to the conference and pay a US$150 conference fee.
+Non symposium participants are able to present but must submit an abstract (500 words) for review prior to the conference and pay a US$200 conference fee.
 Applicants will be notified of acceptance within two weeks of abstract submission.